cauac-ops/sistema-catalogo-loja/README.md

 ## 🚀 About the project

 Complete web system for product catalog management, featuring a public interface for product display and an administrative panel for full content control.

 ---

+## 🧠 Project Purpose

+This project was developed with a focus on user experience (UI/UX) and rapid implementation.

+Unlike the AFP project (a complete system with advanced business rules and stronger security), the goal here was to demonstrate:

+- Modern and responsive interface design
+- Dynamic interactions using JavaScript
+- Integration with a simplified sales flow (WhatsApp)
+- A lightweight and efficient structure for fast deployment

+This project simulates a real-world scenario where speed, usability, and visual presentation are prioritized over complex business logic.

+---